Lily of the West: Popular recordings

 Joan Baez recorded the song in 1961, including it on her second album; her live concerts have frequently included performances of the song well into the 2010s.
-Bob Dylan, The Chieftains, Bert Jansch - Live At The 12 Bar, Josh Andrews, The Flash Girls, Caroline Groussain, Sheri Kling, Show of Hands, Peter, Paul and Mary (as "Flora"), Mark Knopfler, Crooked Still, Dirty Linen, Branimir Štulić (in Croatian, titled "Usne Vrele Višnje") and Pat Gubler (PG Six) on the album Slightly Sorry (Amish Records 2010) among others.
-The "Green Mountain Bluegrass Band" does a version of this song as well.
+Bob Dylan, The Chieftains, Bert Jansch (Live At The 12 Bar), The Flash Girls, Show of Hands, Peter, Paul and Mary (as "Flora"), Mark Knopfler, Crooked Still, and Branimir Štulić (in Croatian, titled "Usne Vrele Višnje") have also recorded the song.
 Arizona road band Major Lingo performed a long jam version of the song using an electric slide guitar and slightly different lyrics.
 Holly Near recorded a parody of the song about the lesbian scene in which the singer, a woman, was obsessed with Lily, the flora of the West.

 The Irish experience

 The song is often interpreted as a metaphor for the English, Scots-Irish and general British and Irish experience in western early and colonial America, with nods to their earlier experiences on the margins of Ireland, Scotland, and the Borders.

 The first Chieftains recording of the song, from their mid 1990s album The Long Black Veil and sung by Mark Knopfler, is set in Ireland.
 A later recording by The Chieftains and Rosanne Cash from The Chieftains' album Further Down the Old Plank Road, ends with the man's being released and traveling across the Atlantic to "ramble through old Ireland/And travel Scotland o'er".
 Despite leaving America, he finds that he is still in love and mentally fixated on the woman, known in this version as Flora.